VacRom/sys6018-competition-house-prices/README.txt

 	- Replacement (i.e. There was a year value of 2207 which should have been 2007)
 	- Mode (i.e. Replace missing values with the highest frequency level)
 	- Factor level (i.e. Replace NAs with None when relevant)
+	- Note that there is a high degree of subjectivity with some of these and deciding how to impute the data can have a big impact on the results.
 5. Organization.
 Set variables as either numerical, factor, or ordinal.
+The ordinal variables were the ones which had a natural order to them (i.e. Overall House Quality from 1 to 10)
 6. General analysis.
 Perform some analysis on the data looking at:
 	- Plots
 	- Summary statistics
-	- Skew
+	- Skew - NOT ADDRESSED IN THIS PROJECT.
 	- Log (or Box-Cox) transformations
 7. Interacting variables.
 Wherever it makes sense create variables which hold information from other variables.
 8. One-Hot Encoding.
 Make dummy variables for non-ordinal categorical variables.
 (And also a second table which isn't encoded)
 9. Print
 10. Feature selection via Recursive Feature Elimination.
 Checks for the best features to use as well as their relationship to RMSE.

-linear_model.R: Multiple Linear Regression
+linear_model.R: Multiple Linear Regression.
+A very quick and powerful model.
+Different types of predictors can be fed into it in order to produce different results.
+It was the first type of model used.
 1. RUN EXPLORE.R (At least up to part 9)
 2. Use BIC and AIC as metrics for LINEAR feature selection.
 Test different models using this via lm(...)
    (For parts 2.2 and 2.5 this is particularly partial one-hot-encoded data)

-forest.R: Random Forest
+forest.R: Random Forest.
+Powerful non-parametric model.
+Better when there are several categories to choose from for categorical variables.
 1. RUN EXPLORE.R
 2. Pass
 3. Use randomForest package in order to make two different models.